1. St. Louis Rams: Sam Bradford QB, Oklahoma

 The Bengals only real needs are for WR’s and safeties and here they manage to take the top WR in the draft.
-There have been many questions raised about his maturity level and love for the game but as recent draft history has shown us the Bengals are more than willing to draft players with character issues.
+There have been many questions raised about his maturity level but as recent draft history has shown us the Bengals are more than willing to draft players with character issues.
 Outside of Chad OchoCinco, none of their WR’s has had much of an impact this year.
 They signed Antonio Bryant but he’s not the answer to the WR issues.
 If none of the WR options at this point are preferable to the Bengals they would certainly consider Oklahoma TE Jermaine Gresham.

-22. New England Patriots: Sergio Kindle DE/OLB, Texas
+22. New England Patriots: Jared Odrick DT/DE, PSU

-23. Green Bay Packers: Bryan Bulaga, OT, Iowa
+23. Green Bay Packers: Charles Brown OT, USC

 Team needs: OT/CB/Safety/OG/DE

-Bulaga has fallen because his short arms will scare a few teams away but he would be a great value pick here and fill Green Bay’s biggest need.
-They have had to compensate for the lack of talent at OT by adjusting their scheme to keep TE’s in to block.
+The Packers have had to compensate for the lack of talent at OT by adjusting their scheme to keep TE’s in to block.
 Adding some OT depth would really help open up that potent offense.
-This is where teams will start considering Mike Iupati as an OT prospect rather than an OG.
-They may look to add an OLB to replace Aaron Kampman who’s set to become a free agent and clearly not comfortable after making the switch from DE to OLB, especially with Jerry Hughes and Brandon Graham on the board to add as a pass-rushing threat to go across from Clay Matthews.
-Green Bay also needs to start looking at replacements for their aging secondary but will find better value for the in the next 2 rounds, especially with Kyle Wilson already off of the board.
+After losing Aaron Kampman to free agency they may consider Jerry Hughes and Sergio Kindle who are both still on the board to add as a pass-rushing threat to go across from Clay Matthews.
+Green Bay also needs to start looking at replacements for their aging secondary but will find better value for that in the next 2 rounds, especially with Kyle Wilson already off of the board.

 27. Dallas Cowboys: Mike Iupati OG, Idaho